-This technology mainly uses block stone, sand-free concrete tanks, and aquatic plants to carry on the bank protection technology synthetically.
+This technology mainly uses block stone, sand-free concrete tank, and aquatic plant to carry on the bank protection technology synthetically.
 Planting aquatic plants at constant water level with blocks of stone at the foot of the slope can take good account of erosion prevention and plant growth.
-It is also possible to use a sand-free concrete member retaining trough at the foot of the slope to plant aquatic plants in the trough and fill pebbles to construct diverse biological habitats.
-It is suitable for water restoration in riparian zones with single habitat types, low biodiversity, and some non-point source pollution.
+It is also possible to use sand-free concrete member retaining trough at the foot of the slope to plant aquatic plants in the trough and fill pebbles to construct diverse biological habitats.
+It is suitable for water restoration in riparian zone with single habitat type, low biodiversity and some non-point source pollution.

-Restoration Technologies for River Biodiversity Restoration Technology Vegetation Restoration Technology for River Banks
+Restoration Technologies for River Biodiversity Restoration Technology

+Vegetation Restoration Technology for River Banks